 Our wonderful three-story bamboo and wood house is the only eco-house in Mompiche village.
 We are all about sustainable living and creating a negative carbon footprint.
 We reuse, recycle, and upcycle as much as possible.
 We harvest and recycle precious rainwater and we avoid buying plastics (bags, bottles, packets, etc) as much as possible.
 We also produce our own wonderfully rich soil for the garden from our kitchen and toilet waste.
 When we aren't hosting volunteers, we're operating as a small bed and breakfast.
-We also serve vegan/gluten-free meals every weekend in our restaurant.
+We also serve vegan/gluten-free meals in our restaurant.

 What can you do here?

-In 2021, our preferences for volunteers include qualified tradespeople and craftspeople: we prioritize our limited volunteer spaces for carpenters, woodworkers, builders, house-painters, plumbers, electricians, engineers, designers, permaculture gardeners, eco-friendly landscapers, etc.
+This year, our preferences for volunteers include qualified tradespeople and craftspeople: we prioritize our limited volunteer spaces for carpenters, woodworkers, builders, house-painters, plumbers, electricians, engineers, designers, permaculture gardeners, eco-friendly landscapers, etc.

 Other projects we have open to volunteers are wall and floor murals in several parts of the house and a couple of art projects in the garden.
 If you're a traveling artist and would like to leave your mark in Mompiche, send us a link to your work when you apply.

 A good work ethic, a big smile, and a willingness to do your best are essentials to bring with you.
 Our motto is: Work a little, play a lot...

 1. Mompiche has mosquitoes.
 It is important to bring a good (eco-friendly) insect repellent with you.

 2. We live in a cigarette-free environment (this includes lingering odors from cigarettes) and smoking is not permitted anywhere inside the house, outside the house, or even in the street in front of the house.